Funding & Awards for Student Projects & Activities

 An award fund has been created through the generosity of donors such as Paul Voertman to provide funds for projects (including materials), study abroad, conferences, presentations, research opportunities, and internships (among other possibilities) that enrich the education and opportunities of CVAD students.
 Awards of up to $2,500 will be granted based on the educational or professional impact of the opportunity to the student, the department, the college, and/or the university.
 These grants will require a minimum of $100 in matching funds.

-The next application deadline for funding will be March 3, 2017.
+The last application deadline for funding was March 3, 2017.
 Please check back in August 2017 for the next award announcement.

 If you have any questions, feel free to stop by ART 214B to speak to Jerry Aul or email him at firstname.lastname@example.org.

 Onstead Institute/Crow Collection Fellowship in Museum Education

 This fellowship is generously funded through the Onstead Institute and the Crow Collection of Asian Art.
 The fellow will receive $8,200 in payments of $4,100 per semester.